Elevator in Saigon by Thuan, translated by Nguyen An Ly

 $23.00

-A young Vietnamese woman living in Paris travels back to Saigon for her estranged mother’s funeral.
-Her brother had recently built a new house in Saigon, and staged a grotesquely lavish ceremony for their mother to inaugurate what was rumoured to be the first elevator in a private home in the country.
+A Vietnamese woman living in Paris travels back to Sài Gòn for her estranged mother’s funeral.
+Her brother had recently built a new house there and staged a grotesquely lavish ceremony for their mother to inaugurate what was rumoured to be the first elevator in a private home in the country.
 But shortly after the ceremony, in the middle of the night, their mother dies after mysteriously falling down the elevator shaft.

-Following the funeral, the daughter becomes increasingly fascinated with her family’s history, and begins to investigate and track an enigmatic figure, Paul Polotski, who emerges from her mother’s notebook.
-Like an amateur sleuth, she trails Polotski through the streets of Paris, sneaking behind him as he goes about his usual routines; meanwhile, she researches her mother’s past—zigzagging across France and Asia—trying to find clues to the spiraling, deepening questions her mother left behind unanswered—and perhaps unanswerable.
+Following the funeral, the daughter becomes increasingly fascinated with her mother’s past and begins to investigate and track a mysterious figure who emerges from her notebook named Paul Polotsky.
+Like an amateur sleuth, she trails Polotsky through the streets of Paris as he goes about his usual routines.
+Meanwhile, she zigzags across France and Asia, trying to find clues to the spiralling, deepening questions her mother left behind unanswered—and perhaps unanswerable.

 About the Author

-NGUYỄN AN LÝ lives in Hochiminh City.
-She has over twenty translations into Vietnamese, published under various names and in various genres, including authors such as Margaret Atwood, Donna Tartt, Kazuo Ishiguro, Richard Flanagan, J. L. Borges, and the poetry in The Lord of the Rings.
+NGUYỄN AN LÝ lives in Ho Chi Minh City.
+She has over twenty translations into Vietnamese, published under various names and in various genres, including authors such as Margaret Atwood, Donna Tartt, Kazuo Ishiguro, Richard Flanagan, Jorge Luis Borges, and the poetry in The Lord of the Rings.
 As an editor, she has worked on translations from Nabokov, A. S. Byatt, Roland Barthes, Joseph Campbell, Viet Thanh Nguyen, and Liu Cixin, among others.
-Chinatown by Thuận, her debut translation into English, won an English PEN Translates Award and the 2023 ALTA National Translation Award in Prose.
-She co-founds and co-edits the independent online Zzz Review.
+Chinatown by Thuận, her debut translation into English, won the 2023 ALTA National Translation Award in Prose.
+She co-founded and co-edits the independent online journal Zzz Review.